jpburnett/overwatch-league-skill/README.md

    This will default with giving you the Top three teams in the league.
    - Ex.
 "Alexa open Overwatch League and ask who the top {**any number**} teams are".

    This case depends on how many number of teams you ask for.
 It can be any number from 1 to 12.
-You are welcome to try other numbers ;)
+You are welcome to try other numbers :wink:

 4. A teams record:
    - Ex.
 "Alexa open Overwatch League and tell me the record of the {**team name**}"